A long weekend bikepacking with friends in the Cambrian Desert of Wales

 The End of the Road

 A medium-sized provincial town deep in the heart of Argentina, about 700km west of Buenos Aires, may seem like an odd place to end a bicycle journey.
-Ten years ago however, on my very first day in Argentina, having crossed the border from Chile all the way down south in Patagonia, I met a couple of friends, Juan and Elisa, who were also travelling the area, albeit not by bike.
+Ten years ago however, on my very first day in Argentina, having crossed the border from Chile all the way down south in Patagonia, I met a pair of friends, Juan and Elisa, who were also travelling the area, albeit not by bike.
 It is in large part …

 Cerro Aspero